-- 1.1.2.1 The Loading Manual is a document that: - (a) describes the loading conditions on which the design and approval of the ship has been based for seagoing- and harbour/sheltered water operation - (b) describes the results of the calculations of still water bending moments, shear forces and where applicable, limitations due to torsional and lateral loads - (c) describes relevant operational limitations as given in 1.1.2.7. - 1.1.2.2 The following loading conditions and design loading and ballast conditions upon which the approval of the hull scantlings is based are, as a minimum, to be included in the Loading Manual: - (a) Seagoing conditions including both departure and arrival conditions - homogeneous loading conditions including a condition at the scantling draft (homogeneous loading conditions shall not include filling of dry and clean ballast tanks) - a normal ballast condition where: - the ballast tanks may be full, partially full or empty.
-Where partially full options are exercised, the conditions in 1.1.2.5 are to be complied with - all cargo tanks are to be empty including cargo tanks suitable for the carriage of water ballast at sea
+- 1.1.2.1 The Loading Manual is a document that: - (a) describes the loading conditions on which the design and approval of the ship has been based for seagoing- and harbour/sheltered water operation - (b) describes the results of the calculations of still water bending moments, shear forces and where applicable, limitations due to torsional and lateral loads - (c) describes relevant operational limitations as given in 1.1.2.7. - 1.1.2.2 The following loading conditions and design loading and ballast conditions upon which the approval of the hull scantlings is based are, as a minimum, to be included in the Loading Manual: - (a) Seagoing conditions including both departure and arrival conditions - homogeneous loading conditions including a condition at the scantling draft (homogeneous loading conditions shall not include filling of dry and clean ballast tanks at departure condition)

+- a normal ballast condition where: - the ballast tanks may be full, partially full or empty.
+Where partially full options are exercised, the conditions in 1.1.2.5 are to be complied with

-- the propeller is to be fully immersed, and - the trim is to be by the stern and is not to exceed 0.015L, where L is as defined in Section 4/1.1.1 - a heavy ballast condition where: - the draught at the forward perpendicular is not to be less than that for the normal ballast condition - ballast tanks in the cargo tank region or aft of the cargo tank region may be full, partially full or empty.
+- all cargo tanks are to be empty including cargo tanks suitable for the carriage of water ballast at sea - the propeller is to be fully immersed, and - the trim is to be by the stern and is not to exceed 0.015L, where L is as defined in Section 4/1.1.1 - a heavy ballast condition where: - the draught at the forward perpendicular is not to be less than that for the normal ballast condition - ballast tanks in the cargo tank region or aft of the cargo tank region may be full, partially full or empty.
 Where the partially full options are exercised, the conditions in 1.1.2.5 are to be complied with - the fore peak water ballast tank is to be full.
-If upper and lower fore peak tanks are fitted, the lower is required to be full.
-The upper fore peak tank may be full, partially full or empty. - all cargo tanks are to be empty including cargo tanks suitable for the carriage of water ballast at sea - the propeller is to be fully immersed - the trim is to be by the stern and is not to exceed 0.015L, where L is as defined in Section 4/1.1.1 - · any specified non-uniform distribution of loading - conditions with high density cargo including the maximum design cargo density, when applicable - mid-voyage conditions relating to tank cleaning or other operations where these differ significantly from the ballast conditions - conditions covering ballast water exchange procedures with the calculations of the intermediate conditions just before and just after ballasting and/or deballasting any ballast tank - (b) Harbour/sheltered water conditions - conditions representing typical complete loading and unloading operations - docking condition afloat - propeller inspection afloat condition, in which the propeller shaft centre line is at least $D{prop}/4$ above the waterline in way of the propeller, where $D{prop}$ is the propeller diameter - (c) Additional design conditions - a design ballast condition in which all segregated ballast tanks in the cargo tank region are full and all other tanks are empty including fuel oil and fresh water tanks.
+If upper and lower fore peak water ballast tanks are fitted, the lower is required to be full.
+The upper fore peak tank may be full, partially full or empty. - If upper and lower fore peak tanks are fitted and only one of them is designated as water ballast tank, the other may be empty.

+- all cargo tanks are to be empty including cargo tanks suitable for the carriage of water ballast at sea - the propeller is to be fully immersed - the trim is to be by the stern and is not to exceed 0.015L, where L is as defined in Section 4/1.1.1 - any specified non-uniform distribution of loading - conditions with high density cargo including the maximum design cargo density, when applicable - mid-voyage conditions relating to tank cleaning or other operations where these differ significantly from the ballast conditions - conditions covering ballast water exchange procedures with the calculations of the intermediate conditions just before and just after ballasting and/or deballasting any ballast tank

+Harbour/sheltered water conditions

+- conditions representing typical complete loading and unloading operations - docking condition afloat - propeller inspection afloat condition, in which the propeller shaft centre line is at least $D{prop}/4$ above the waterline in way of the propeller, where D{prop} is the propeller diameter - (b) Additional design conditions - a design ballast condition in which all segregated ballast tanks in the cargo tank region are full and all other tanks are empty including fuel oil and fresh water tanks.